 - 1 tbsp fresh chives, snipped

-For the Filo Pastry Crust:
+For the Filo Pastry Crust

-- 10 sheets of filo pastry (standard size, approximately 25 x 45cm / 10 x 18in)
+- 10 sheets of filo pastry, about 25 x 45cm (10 x 18in)

 - 100g (3.5oz) unsalted butter, melted